kallioaa/ot-harjoitustyo/dokumentaatio/arkkitehtuuri.md

 ![arkkitehtuuri](https://github.com/kallioaa/ot-harjoitustyo/blob/master/dokumentaatio/pictures/Sovelluslogiikka1.png?raw=true)

 **The picture above is a simplification of the logic layer.** In addition to the daos the logic classes are connected to an *UniversalLogic*-object which stores atributes public to all logics.
+Below is a visual is a more in-depth visualization of the logic layer and description of the classes.

 ![arkkitehtuuri](https://github.com/kallioaa/ot-harjoitustyo/blob/master/dokumentaatio/pictures/logic_kuvaus.png?raw=true)

+**UserLogic**

 # Tiedostot